-V{TRACK} is the track ramp applied to the slave's track pin.
-V{TRACK} has a control range of 0V to 0.6V, or the internal reference voltage.
-When the master's output is divided down with the same resistor values used to set the slave's output, then the slave will coincident track with the master until it reaches its final value.
-The master will continue to its final value from the slave's regulation point.
-Voltage tracking is disabled when V{TRACK} is more than 0.6V.
-R{TA} in Figure 6 will be equal to the R{FB} for coincident tracking.
-Figure 7 shows the coincident tracking waveforms.
+V{TRACK} is the track ramp applied to the subordinate's track pin.
+V{TRACK} has a control range of OV to 0.6V, or the internal reference voltage.
+When the main's output is divided down with the same resistor values used to set the subordinate's output, then the subordinate will coincident

-Figure 6.
+Figure 8.
 Example of Output Tracking Application Circuit

-Figure 7.
+Figure 9.
 Output Coincident Tracking Waveform

-The TRACK pin of the master can be controlled by a capacitor placed on the master regulator TRACK pin to ground.
+The TRACK pin of the main can be controlled by a capacitor placed on the main regulator TRACK pin to ground.
 A 1.3 μ A current source will charge the TRACK pin up to the reference voltage and then proceed up to INTV{CC}.
 After the 0.6V ramp, the TRACK pin will no longer be in control, and the internal voltage reference will control output regulation from the feedback divider.
 Foldback current limit is disabled during this sequence of turn-on during tracking or soft-starting.
 The TRACK pins are pulled low when the RUN pin is below 1.2V.
 The total soft-start time can be calculated as:

-$$t{\text{SOFT-START}} = \left(\frac{C{\text{SS}}}{1.3\mu\text{A}}\right) \bullet 0.6$$
+$$t{SOFT-START} = \left(\frac{C{SS}}{1.3\mu A}\right) \bullet 0.6$$ operation, the LTM4650-1 is forced into continuous mode operation as soon as V{FB} is below 0.54V regardless of the setting on the MODE_PLLIN pin.

-Regardless of the mode selected by the MODE_PLLIN pin, the regulator channels will always start in pulseskipping mode up to TRACK = 0.5V.
+Regardless of the mode selected by the MODE_PLLIN pin, the regulator channels will always start in pulse-skipping mode up to TRACK = 0.5V.
 Between TRACK = 0.5V and 0.54V, it will operate in forced continuous mode and revert to the selected mode once TRACK > 0.54V.
-In order to track with another channel once in steady state operation, the LTM4631 is forced into continuous mode operation as soon as V{FB} is below 0.54V regardless of the setting on the MODE_PLLIN pin.
+In order to track with another channel once in steady state where MR is the main's output slew rate and SR is the subordinate's output slew rate in Volts/Time.
+When coincident tracking is desired, then MR and SR are equal, thus R{TB} is equal the 60.4k.
+R{TA} is derived from equation:

-Ratiometric tracking can be achieved by a few simple calculations and the slew rate value applied to the master's TRACK pin.
+Ratiometric tracking can be achieved by a few simple calculations and the slew rate value applied to the main's TRACK pin.
 As mentioned above, the TRACK pin has a control range from 0 to 0.6V.
-The master's TRACK pin slew rate is directly equal to the master's output slew rate in Volts/Time.
+The main's TRACK pin slew rate is directly equal to the main's output slew rate in Volts/Time.
 The equation: